acts-project/acts/docs/core/magnetic_field.md

 :outline:
 :::

-Aside from the lookup position as a global vector, it accepts an instance of the opaque cache object mentioned before.
+Aside from the lookup position as a global position vector, it accepts an instance of the opaque cache object mentioned before.
 The return value is a {class}`Acts::Result` object.
 It either contains the field value at the requested location, or an {enum}`Acts::MagneticFieldError` in case of a lookup failure, like an out-of-bounds lookup position.

 Below is an example of how a client can interact with an instance of {class}`Acts::MagneticFieldProvider`.

 ```cpp
 // in event context